-Blue Cross and Blue Shield is not liable if events beyond its control-such as war, riot, public health emergency, or natural disaster-cause delay or failure of Blue Cross and Blue Shield to arrange for or coordinate access to health care services and coverage for members.
+Blue Cross and Blue Shield is not liable if events beyond its control-such as war, riot, national emergency, terrorist attack, public health emergency, pandemic, or natural disaster-cause delay or failure of Blue Cross and Blue Shield to arrange for or coordinate access to health care services and coverage for members.
 Blue Cross and Blue Shield will make a good faith effort to arrange for or to coordinate health care services to be furnished in these situations.